circular-o/circular/docs/tutorials/integrating-with-nextjs.md

 ### webpack Config

-Next we need to add Shoelace's assets to the final build output.
+Next we need to add %LIBRARY_NAME%'s assets to the final build output.
 To do this, modify `next.config.js` to look like this.

 ```javascript
 import { dirname, resolve } from 'path';